About Helmm Deodorant

 How Much Does Helmm Deodorant Cost?

-Helmm’s Starter Kit ($30) includes one container and one refill cartridge, with a new cartridge arriving once every six, seven, or eight weeks ($12).
-Customers can also purchase refills without a prescription for $14 each.
+Helmm’s Subscription Starter Kit ($30) includes one vessel and one refill cartridge, with a new cartridge arriving once every six, seven, or eight weeks ($12).
+Customers can also purchase refills without a prescription for $16 each.

-Either way, subscriptions can be modified or canceled at any time, without obligation by reaching out to firstname.lastname@example.org.
+Either way, subscriptions can be modified or canceled at any time, without obligation.

 Quickly Breaking Down Helmm’s Price vs. Traditional Deodorant